 Alternatively, just own it, be upfront with your friends and family and let them know you are trying to conceive and that you’ve chosen to abstain from alcohol.
 For many of my clients, conceiving is a bit of battle and this can go on and on for many years and the continuous “are you pregnant yet?” questions can be a painful reminder when you’re not, especially at a social event.

 Need some clarity on fertility nutrition advice for you and your partner?
-I work with couples trying to grow their family ensure they are in tip-top shape before conception and to help boost their fertility, get personalised advice, and apply to work with me one-on-one today – let’s develop a tailored plan to help you reach your goals!
+We work with couples trying to grow their family ensure they are in tip-top shape before conception and to help boost their fertility, get personalised advice, and apply to work with me one-on-one today – let’s develop a tailored plan to help you reach your goals!